adamrichardturner/frontend-mentor/README.md

 ## 🎨 Frontend Mentor Challenge Solutions 🎨

-This is a collection of my solutions to the challenges of the Frontend Mentor program.
+This is a collection of my solutions to challenges on [Frontend Mentor](https://frontendmentor.io).

 Each project showcases a variety of skills and technologies used in modern software development.